Last Updated on July 15, 2021 by Dr. Sanusi Umar, MD

 Tea can bring to life far more than just your “morning person” vibe.
 Hair looking a little bit dull as of late?
 Black tea can give your tresses a revitalized sheen, according to Lifealth.
 Tea drinkers will find this one-ingredient DIY hair mask easy to put together — but even if you’re more of a coffeeholic, the process is a breeze.

 Instructions: Brew some black tea and allow it to cool.
 Then, pour the tea onto your hair and allow it to soak for 10 minutes.
 Next, wash the tea out and watch it glint in the sun from the shine.

 Butter adds moisture when baking a cake and when applied to your hair as well.
 It’s a treatment that’s been used for generations in Ethiopia.
-Many women in the country rub butter on their scalps to moisturize and protect from sun damage, the Daily Mail says.
-Naturally Curly says that rubbing butter on the hair as part of your DIY hair mask can lead to an enhanced natural texture.
+According to Daily Mail, many women in the country rub butter on their scalps to moisturize and protect from sun damage.
+Naturally, Curly says that rubbing butter on the hair as part of your DIY hair mask can lead to an enhanced natural texture.

 4. Apple cider vinegar

 You might be used to taking shots of this if you’re diet-conscious, but apple cider vinegar is a superfood that works for more than just weight loss.
 It’s also a key ingredient in a hair mask by Tata Harper, founder of Tata Harper Skincare, that repairs dry, dull hair during the winter season.
 The apple cider vinegar in the mask aids in removing product buildup on the hair that dulls it.
 Argan oil is also included in the mask to help nourish and soften out-of-control strands.
 Lastly, apple cider vinegar rids the hair of frizz, Natural Club says.